 Pish – which means ‘kitten’ in a local dialect.
 A four-year-old girl took the initiative to be my teacher.
 She and her three kittens were my main company during this short stay.
 Her mother showed me how to make bread.

 Lots of people in this region look very charismatic and sympathetic.
 Their dark red hair, blue eyes give them a unique charm.

 Then an early Sunday morning drive to Ishkashim – 100km.
 I’m surprised.
 All inhabitants seem to be already woken up.
 It’s 7.00am and everybody seems to be going somewhere.
 Most people don’t have a car so each day they walk many kilometres.

 Iskashim is very poor.
 People work just the fields here.
 There is no police, no local administration workers.
 On our way I saw a few places with healing water where lots of locals come for treatment.
 The best place is called ‘Bibi Fatima‘.
+So if you have a chance to try these procedures, use it!
 To get there, you need to drive 8km up from the main road.
 The ruins of the Yamchun Fortress are located on the way there.